llm-bible/llm-bible.github.io/_publications/cheng2023llf.markdown

 bibkey: cheng2023llf
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.06853"}
-tags: ['Agentic', 'Tools', 'Reinforcement Learning', 'Interpretability and Explainability', 'Applications']
+tags: ['Agentic', 'Tools', 'Applications', 'Interpretability and Explainability', 'Reinforcement Learning']
 ---
 We introduce a new benchmark, LLF-Bench (Learning from Language Feedback Benchmark; pronounced as "elf-bench"), to evaluate the ability of AI agents to